 It’s very difficult to estimate these since they vary a lot from person to person.
 So while some might find it easy to spend less than $400 for one person, others could quickly drain this budget.

 Let’s take a look on the average prices not only for all kinds of restaurants in Denmark, but also for some of the most basic foods that you may be interested in buying for at-home cooking and eating.

-$82 for one meal at a high-end restaurant
+- $82 for one meal at a higher-end restaurant

 As the prices above show, costs with food and eating out vary a lot depending on the ingredients you choose, your diet, your preferences for cheaper or more expensive restaurants, how much you eat, where you shop (local markets or supermarkets) etc.